tldr-pages/tldr/pages/linux/uncompress.md

 `uncompress -force {{file1.Z file2.Z ...}}`

-- Write to Standard Output (No Files Are Changed and No `.Z` Files Are Created):
+- Write to standard output (no files are changed and no `.Z` files are created):

 `uncompress -c {{file1.Z file2.Z ...}}`